LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 The return on objective

-A keepsake that outlives the launch — and an optician the city sees as its own.
+A keepsake that outlives the launch, from an optician the city sees as its own.

 06